jinseob2kim/beyond_causality/idea/abstract.md

 > **Core message**
 > Causal effects are not forces.
-> They are directional derivatives of a risk potential field.
+> They are directional gradients in covariate space and finite differences across treatment regimes.

 ---